-There is just no doubt that using a family calendar can really improve your life and if you are willing to dedicate yourself to faithfully maintaining all of your appointments and family commitments in one place you will always know where to go to be prepared for the day, week, and month ahead.
-But in order to do this you have to right tool for the job- a great family calendar that will will help you get organized and stay organized throughout 2017!
+There is just no doubt that using a family calendar can really improve your life and if you are willing to dedicate yourself to faithfully maintaining all of your appointments and family commitments in one place, you will always know where to go to be prepared for the day, week, and month ahead.
+But to do this, you have to have the right tool for the job and use a great family calendar that will help you to get organized and stay organized throughout 2018!

 If you are already an owner of an Apple device (or several!) all of the email, address book, and calendar software already comes preinstalled with that device and everything is designed to work together seamlessly right from the get-go.
 Apple Calendar is such a powerful calendar tool- I think it is truly the best family calendar available.